RamSailopal/imagestore/README.md

 This will delete all binary strings associated with the **cruise** subscript in the M database global **IMAGES**

+# Gitpod Demo

+1) Create a free/paid Gitpod account - https://www.gitpod.io/
+2) Log into the account
+3) Open a new browser tab and add **gitpod.io/#https://github.com/RamSailopal/imagestore** to the address - This will create a new Gitpod cloud instance.

+Once everything has loaded, two image tabs will open.
+One will show the original cruise ship image via http link and the other will show the same images stored locally, created from the M database.

 # References

 mg_python - https://github.com/chrisemunt/mg_python